List of Supreme Court cases involving Jehovah's Witnesses: India

 In 1985, three students of NSS High School at Kidangoor in the Kottayam district of Kerala were expelled for not singing the national anthem of India.
 The children were from a Jehovah's Witness family.
 Their father, V. J. Emmanuel, approached the Kerala High Court challenging the school's decision, arguing that their religion prohibits singing the anthem.
 The court ruled in favor of the school's decision.
 Subsequently, Emmanuel filed a special leave petition in the Supreme Court of India.
 The Supreme Court overturned the High Court's decision and backed the appellant, ruling that Jehovah's Witness children could not be compelled to sing the national anthem in schools.

 Japan

 In 1998, The Watchtower reported that "On March 8, 1996, the Supreme Court of Japan [ruled that] ...
 Kobe Municipal Industrial Technical College violated the law by expelling Kunihito Kobayashi for his refusal to participate in martial arts training."

 According to Awake!, "Misae Takeda, a Jehovah's Witness, was given [a] blood transfusion in 1992, while still under sedation following surgery to remove a malignant tumor of the liver."
 On February 29, 2000, "the four judges of the Supreme Court unanimously decided that doctors were at fault because they failed to explain that they might give her a blood transfusion if deemed necessary during the operation, thus depriving her of the right to decide whether to accept the operation or not."

+Norway

+In Norway, Valgerd Svarstad Haugland, the county governor of Oslo and Viken, revoked the funding of Jehovah's Witnesses in Oslo and Viken in 2022.
+In 2023, Jehovah's Witnesses were deregistered as a religious community in Norway due to their practice of shunning, resulting in the loss of state grants.

+A series of appeals followed.
+On April 29, 2026, the Supreme Court of Norway ruled that the deregistration and suspension of state grants was unlawful.
+The court stated that the human rights of adult or minor ex-members are not violated when Jehovah's Witnesses shun them, citing a lack of evidence and the practice of shunning in other religions.
+The final ruling was announced on April 30.